Long COVID Symptoms List: What They Are and Why They Stick Around

 1. Direct Brain Invasion

-The COVID-19 virus travels through the nose, into the olfactory sensory neurons, and into the frontal lobe of your brain called the insula.
-The olfactory neurons manage taste and smell, while the insula oversees memory and executive function.
+The COVID-19 virus travels through the nose, into the olfactory sensory neurons, and into the insula, which is located between the frontal and temporal lobes of your brain.
+The olfactory neurons manage taste and smell, while the insula oversees an “overwhelming variety of functions,” including memory and executive function.
 Depending on where the virus attacks and the level of damage it creates, an individual may experience prolonged COVID symptoms.

 For example, when the virus significantly attacks your olfactory nerves, this may induce a loss of taste and smell.
 This is why these symptoms are such a strong indicator of the virus.